rdpatil4/ESClient/README.md

 ###Known Limitation:

-The tool does not support use of routing keys.
+- The tool does not support use of routing keys.
+- You can search on only one index at a time.
+- No Index alias use

 Author
 ----